miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 ---

+## Help Your Friends or Learn The Force?

 Enough is enough!
 I am prepared.
 Time to leave Yoda and go off to Dagobah.
 My friends need me.

+### The 80/20-Rule & Rabbit Hole Evaluation

 The rabbit holes I'm ignoring for now is login, as I will program this web app in signle-tenant mode for simplicy getting out of the starting gate.
 I will